FAQs

 When will 2025 APPLIcations be open?

-Applications for our AWETHU Class of 2025 will be open in July.
-Follow us on instagram to keep in the loop for when applications are open.
+Applications for our AWETHU Class of 2025 are now open!
+APPLY NOW and follow us on instagram to keep in the loop for additional information such as information sessions.

 Can I attend the course remotely?